The Bankrate promise

 - Never lie about potential savings and benefits of working with them

-- Submit offers and counter-offers as quickly as possible
+- Submit offers and counter-offers objectively and as quickly as possible

 - Fully disclose compensation amounts

-- Offer equal professional services to customers regardless of race, color, religion, sex, handicap, familial status, national origin, sexual orientation or gender identity
+- Offer equal professional services to customers regardless of race, color, religion, sex, disability, familial status, national origin, sexual orientation or gender identity

 - Use honest and truthful advertising